Some of our favorite bike culture pictures from around the globe.

 They use them to transport passengers and goods.

-For East Africans bikes aren’t just for personal transport.
-They’re also used to haul goods, passengers and are often an undervalued workhorse.
+For East Africans, bikes aren’t just for personal transport.
+They’re also used to haul goods and passengers and are often an undervalued workhorse.

-“For young guys, motorcycles are for showing off,” he said.
-“But when they need to go to work in the fields or get somewhere, then they grab their dependable bicycles.”
+“For young guys, motorcycles are for showing off,” he explained.
+“But when they need to work in the fields or get somewhere, they grab their dependable bicycles.”